 The modernity of Dubai exists in stark contrast to the ancient history and culture of its nearby neighbors.
 To take an Israel vacation is to be surrounded in history dating back to the Crusaders in the first centuries.
 Many travelers seek a pilgrimage to ancient Jerusalem, the focal point of three of the world's major religions and a repository of religious wonders, while others take in modern culture in Tel Aviv, a cross between Miami and Rio, or the resort of Eilat.

 Carved into rose red cliffs by the mysterious Nabataean people, the lost city of Petra is only part of Jordan’s historical past.
 With Biblical stories deeply embedded into its cultural fabric, the country is a unique place to see old and new come together.
 Properly planned, a Middle East vacation is a plethora of delights.
-Search current Middle East offers above, or contact us to plan your trip.
+Search current Middle East vacation offers above, or CONTACT US to plan your trip.